Toshikoshi Soba (Japanese New Year’s Eve Noodle Soup)

 Soba Noodles

-Soba noodles are traditional Japanese noodles made by kneading buckwheat flour with water, rolling it thinly, and cutting it into slender strips.
-They can be enjoyed either cold with dipping sauce or served in a hot soup.
+Soba noodles are traditional Japanese noodles made by kneading buckwheat flour (often mixed with regular wheat flour) with water, rolling out the dough, and cutting it into thin strips.
+They can be enjoyed cold with a dipping sauce or served in a hot dashi broth.

 How To Make Toshikoshi Soba: STEP BY STEP